Dai-Wenhan/dai-wenhan.github.io/geomShv23/geomShv23.md

 - [ ] (6/17) **Zeyu Wang** - Hecke operators on coherent cohomology of unitary Shimura varieties, II [FP]. ([video]())

-_The link for recordings of this seminar series are perennially valid.
+**Readme:** _The link for recordings of this seminar series are perennially valid.
 The password is **??77**, where the first two characters denote the ring of integers of our imaginary quadratic extension field._

 ### References
 1. [Chai-Oort] C.-L. Chai and F. Oort, Monodromy and irreducibility of leaves, _Ann. of Math._ **173** (2011), 1359–1396.